BoldingBruggeman/fabm-pisces/README.md

 This is a [FABM](https://fabm.net) port of [the PISCES model](https://doi.org/10.5194/gmd-8-2465-2015).
 It is based on the PISCES code that comes with the r4.0-HEAD.r13720 version of [NEMO](https://www.nemo-ocean.eu/).

+The code has been modularised to the point where it is straightforward to create configurations with any number of phytoplankton and zooplankton types and any number of particulate organic matter classes - all by adjusting the runtime configuration (`fabm.yaml`), no code change or recompilation needed.
+However, some more work would be needed to fully support such configurations.
+Specifically, the zooplankton code would need to be changed to handle a runtime-configurable number of prey types.

 ## How to build

 This code must be compiled together with FABM.
 To do this, provide the following additional arguments to cmake [when you build FABM](https://github.com/fabm-model/fabm/wiki/Building-and-installing): `-DFABM_INSTITUTES=pisces -DFABM_PISCES_BASE=<PISCESDIR>`